djotaku/adventofcode/2016/README.md

 ### Part 2 Sections Still incomplete:
 ### Language Specific
 - Day 01 Haskell - I had a hard enough time with part 1.
 I'll come back to this when I've got more Haskell experience.
+- Day 03 Haskell - Without for loops and variables I could assign, I couldn't figure out how to grab every 3 rows, transpose, eval, sum, and then move on to the next three rows.
 ## What I learned from Advent of Code 2016

 A distillation of what I learned this year.